arduino/docs-content/content/arduino-cloud/11.application-notes/cloud-relay-control/cloud-relay-control.md

 ---
-title: 'Controlling relays from the Arduino IoT Cloud'
-compatible-products: [mkr-wifi-1010, mkr-proto-relay-shield]
-difficulty: beginner
+title: 'Remote Relay Control'
 description: 'Learn how to control the relays onboard the MKR Relay Shield through the Arduino IoT Cloud dashboard.'
-tags:
+tags: [Relays, 24V]
-  - Relays
 author: 'Karl Söderby'
 ---

 ## Introduction

-In this tutorial, we will go through how to control a MKR WiFi 1010 + a MKR Relay shield from the [Arduino IoT Cloud](https://create.arduino.cc/iot/things).
-We will create a simple configuration that allows us activate each of the relays on the shield through a dashboard in the cloud.
+This tutorial demonstrates how to use a MKR WiFi 1010 and a MKR Relay shield with the [Arduino Cloud](app.arduino.cc).
+We will create a simple configuration that allows us activate the relays on the shield through a dashboard.

+***You can easily change the board and shield for another setup, as long as the board is supported by the Arduino Cloud.***

 ## Goals